Nagaika

+Description

 The nagaika was made out of leather strips by braiding.
 It was possible to have a piece of metal at the tip of the whip.
+A short loop is attached to the handle so that the nagayka would hang from the arm when the grip is released or lost.

-The main purpose of a nagaika was to urge a horse.
-A metal piece was used for defense against wolves.
+The main purpose of a nagaika was to urge a horse to move forward or to gallop.
+A metal piece was traditionally used as a defense against wolves.
 According to Vladimir Dahl's "Explanatory Dictionary of the Live Great Russian language", this nagayka was called volkoboy (волкобой, "wolf-slayer").

-In modern times the descriptions of the military use of nagaika tend to be mythologized, and in the past the prime and predominant use was to drive horse.
-At the same time nagaika was known to be used against unarmed people, e.g., for corporal punishment or to disperse public disorders (e.g., during Russian Revolutions), so that a cossack with nagayka has become a symbol of tsarist oppression.
+In modern times the descriptions of the military use of nagaika tend to be mythologized.
+As in the past, the prime and predominant use was to control or drive a horse.
+At the same time the nagaika was known to be used against unarmed people, e.g. for corporal punishment or to disperse public disorders (e.g., during Russian Revolutions), so that a mounted cossack using a nagayka against worker or student demonstrators become a symbol of tsarist oppression.

 In 2005 the Cossacks were reformed and armed with nagaikas in addition to other traditional weapons.

 In 2014, members of Pussy Riot were attacked by Cossacks wielding nagaikas and pepper spray while protesting.

+Russian Imperial Army nagaika

+Below is an official regulation of the Imperial Russian Army for the nagaikas of the Cossack troops from a 1911 book.